Modjeski10/Python/README.md

-Some of these are incredibly scuffed do not flame pls
+Some of the other branches feature incredible scuffed and wack projects main are projects I am proud of